EttusResearch/uhd/CODING.md

 * Remember that we ship git repositories, not just code.
 This means every commit is part of our product and should be treated as such.

+## Useful tooling

+### Autoformatters

+- Before checking in C/C++/Python code, make sure it was reformatted with an autoformatter.
+For C/C++, that's `clang-format`.
+For Python, use `black` and `isort`, or install `ni-python-styleguide` which incorporates all of those tools.

+### Linters

+There are a variety of linters available, all of which provide valuable insight:

+- `flake8` is a very, very nitpicky linter for Python.
+It is integrated into `ni-python-styleguide` with some additional configuration, so we recommend using the latter.
+- `clang-tidy` can do some static analysis on C and C++ files.
+- For HDL code, Verilator and iverilog can be integrated as syntax error checkers in some editors, but keep in mind they often can't find available modules, and not always support SystemVerilog.

+### Git hooks

+The easiest way to use git hooks is to use `pre-commit`:

+- Install `pre-commit` (e.g., `pip install pre-commit`, or `apt install pre-commit`).
+- In your UHD repository, install the pre-commit hooks by running `pre-commit install`
+- Manually install `ni-python-styleguide` (`pip install ni-python-styleguide`)

+Before attempting to commit changes, the files will be automatically scanned for style/formatting issues.

 ## FPGA Guidelines

 FPGA guidelines are stored in a separate file.
 See [CODING.md][fpga-coding] in